 You can download the probate forms from the BC government website.
 If a form doesn’t open on your computer, try saving it to your computer and opening it with Adobe Acrobat.

-File the probate application in a probate registry of the Supreme Court of BC.
-You’ll also have to pay a court filing fee.
+When you file the application, you’ll have to pay a court filing fee.
 The fee is currently $200.
 If the estate has a value of less than $25,000, you don’t have to pay this fee.

 Once the application is reviewed, the probate registry will assess the probate fees you need to pay.
 These must be paid before the court will issue you a grant of probate.

-The probate fees are based on the gross value of estate assets that were located in British Columbia when the deceased died.
+The probate fees are based on the gross value of estate assets (less secured liabilities) that were located in British Columbia when the deceased died.
 If the deceased was ordinarily resident in British Columbia immediately before they died, you’ll also need to pay probate fees on intangible (non-physical) assets located outside of the province, such as bank accounts or investments.

 If the estate assets have a value over $25,000, fees are payable on the following basis.

-Estate value |
+Estate value | Probate fees |

-$0 to $25,000 |
+$0 to $25,000 | 0 |

-$6 for every $1,000 (or part of $1,000) |
+$25,000 to $50,000 | $6 for every $1,000 (or part of $1,000) |

-$14 for every $1,000 (or part of $1,000) |
+$50,000 or more | $14 for every $1,000 (or part of $1,000) |

 For example, if the gross value of the estate assets is $125,000, the probate fees will be $1,200: